goxberry/siam-cse-2013-presentation/talk-sketch.md

     + Electronic notebooks, such as Carl Boettiger's, tackle day-to-day record-keeping

 <!--Review-->

-# Ultimately, reproducible research is about <br /> verification, transparency, and efficiency

-(Write a recap here)

 <!--Summarize definition of reproducibility-->
 <!--Tie definition to verification, transparency, and efficiency-->
 <!--Tie these qualities to tools-->

+# Ultimately, reproducible research is about <br /> verification, transparency, and efficiency
+- Reproducible research is about sharing data & code with papers
+- **Verification**
+    + Publicly posted code & data makes checking work easier
+    + Use tools like version control, unit testing, file hosting
+- **Transparency**
+    + Concerns and questions addressed by looking at code & data
+    + GitHub and BitBucket list record of all changes to code, data, paper
+    + FigShare used to share data publicly, track its citations
+- **Efficiency**
+    + Others do not necessarily have to redo existing work
+    + Get more citations per paper
+    + Easier to remember what you did after a long break
+    + Easier to build upon, collaborate, transfer knowledge

 <!--Conclusion-->